 Children have the opportunity to read aloud independently and in chorus, focusing on their expression, fluency and intonation.

 Throughout KS1 and 2, the English curriculum is delivered in units of work lasting on average for three weeks per unit.
 The first week of the unit is spent focussing on developing children’s reading and comprehension skills and finding out about the text genre and its features.

 The second week of the unit focuses on developing the children’s writing skills in that particular focus genre.
+We call this our modelled writing week.
 Teachers give clear feedback as to how children can improve their writing and pertinent links are made with improving the children’s grammar, punctuation, spelling and vocabulary skills.

 By the third week of the unit, the children are ready to write independently for an extended period of time in the focus genre.
 Their final piece of writing is assessed and feedback is given to each child as to how well they have done and what they need to do to improve further.